BifrostXR/Pulse/README.md

 **Calibrate:** Used to calibrate the device to the user's hand.
 When the button is pressed the user will be prompted to open their hand fully and a countdown will begin (5s).
 Once the open pose has been measured, the user will then be prompted to make a fist.
 For best calibration, we recommend positioning the thumb over the other four fingers.

 **Align:** Used to align the mounted tracker or controller with the user's hand.
-Pressing the button will freeze the location of the tracker.
+Pressing the button will freeze the location of the tracker and begin a countdown (10s).
 The user can then positon their own hand to line up with the model in-game.
-Once the alignment feels correct, the button can be pressed again to continue tracking with the correct alligment.
+Once the alignment feels correct, please wait until the timer ends and tracking will resume with the correct alligment.

 *Note: Uninstalling the driver will also erase the user's calibration and alignment profiles.